 Other organisations kindly provide funding for students on Agricultural/Land based courses.

 Their application criteria differ to government funded bursaries.
-You can apply direct to these funds or we may suggest you apply to them, contact Brian Whiffin on 01603 732389 or firstname.lastname@example.org
+You can apply direct to these funds, or we may suggest you apply to them, contact Hannah Jones on 01603 773797 or firstname.lastname@example.org.

 You can find out more information about travel options to Easton College here.

 If you are a Norfolk resident, you may be eligible for assistance if you are: